JonathanWenger/pycalib/README.md

 ## <a name="paper">Publication</a>
 If you use this code in your work, please cite the following paper.

-Jonathan Wenger, Hedvig Kjellström and Rudolph Triebel, _"Non-parametric Calibration for Classification"_, ([PDF](https://arxiv.org/pdf/1906.04933.pdf))
+Jonathan Wenger, Hedvig Kjellström and Rudolph Triebel, _"Non-parametric Calibration for Classification"_ ([PDF](https://arxiv.org/pdf/1906.04933.pdf))

 	@Article{wenger2019nonparametric,
 	  author        = {Jonathan Wenger and Hedvig Kjellström and Rudolph Triebel},